 - associated haematological disorders 7

-Are best addressed according to system rather than modality.
-Most features are not specific to the disease but may suggest the diagnosis in the correct clinical setting.
+Imaging findings are best categorised by system rather than by modality.
+Most features are relatively non-specific but may suggest the diagnosis in the correct clinical setting.

-Bone involvement in mastocytosis can be either lytic, sclerotic or mixed process.
-Diffuse involvement tends to be more common11.
+Bone involvement in mastocytosis can be either lytic, sclerotic or mixed process 4,5.
+Diffuse involvement tends to be more common 11.
 Usually, the radiographic appearance is that of sclerosis involving primarily axial skeleton and the ends of long bones.
-In some patients there is generalised osteoporosis with risk of pathological fractures.
+In some patients, there is generalised osteoporosis with the risk of pathological fractures.

 - diffuse small bowel thickening

 - 1. Robbins SL, Kumar V, Abbas AK et-al. Robbins and Cotran pathologic basis of disease.
 W.B.
 Saunders Company.
 (2010) ISBN:1416031219.
 Read it at Google Books - Find it at Amazon